Memories of the Forbidden Gardens in Katy, TX

 This was spread out over an area of about 5 1/2 acres.

 The guide that took us around one day in the Forbidden Gardens explained the reason why everything has not yet been excavated.
-He told us that mercury was found to exist and as it is extremely poisonous, some of what is buried underground remains there today.
+He told us that mercury was found to exist and as it is incredibly poisonous, some of what is buried underground remain there today.
 Was this done on purpose?
 We can only speculate.